ytdl-org/youtube-dl/README.md

     -i, --ignore-errors      continue on download errors
-    -r, --rate-limit LIMIT   download rate limit (e.g. 50k or 44.6m) -R, --retries RETRIES    number of retries (default is 10) --dump-user-agent        display the current browser identification
+    -r, --rate-limit LIMIT   download rate limit (e.g. 50k or 44.6m) -R, --retries RETRIES    number of retries (default is 10) -b, --buffer-size SIZE   size of download buffer (e.g. 1024 or 16k) (default is 1024)
+    --no-resize-buffer       do not automatically adjust the buffer size --dump-user-agent        display the current browser identification
     --list-extractors        List all supported extractors and the URLs they would handle